cockroachdb/docs/src/current/v24.3/critical-log-messages.md

     - **Related metrics**:
         - `requests.slow.latch`: Number of requests that have been stuck for a long time acquiring latches.
 Latches moderate access to the KV keyspace for the purpose of evaluating and replicating commands.
 A slow latch acquisition attempt is often caused by another request holding and not releasing its latches in a timely manner.
 This in turn can either be caused by a long delay in evaluation (for example, under severe system overload) or by delays at the replication layer.
 This gauge registering a nonzero value usually indicates a serious problem and should be investigated.
         - `requests.slow.raft`: Number of requests that have been stuck for a long time in the replication layer.
 An (evaluated) request has to pass through the replication layer, notably the quota pool and raft.
 If it fails to do so within a highly permissive duration, the gauge is incremented (and decremented again once the request is either applied or returns an error).
         - `requests.slow.lease`: Number of requests that have been stuck for a long time acquiring a lease.
 This gauge registering a nonzero value usually indicates range or replica unavailability, and should be investigated.
-In the common case, we also expect to see 'requests.slow.raft' to register a nonzero value, indicating that the lease requests are not getting a timely response from the replication layer.
+Often, you may also notice `requests.slow.raft` register a nonzero value, indicating that the lease requests are not getting a timely response from the replication layer.
-        - `requests.slow.distsender`: "Number of range-bound RPCs currently stuck or retrying for a long time.
+        - `requests.slow.distsender`: Number of range-bound RPCs currently stuck or retrying for a long time.
 Note that this is not a good signal for KV health.
-The remote side of the RPCs tracked here may experience contention, so an end user can easily cause values for this metric to be emitted by leaving a transaction open for a long time and contending with it using a second transaction."
+The remote side of the RPCs tracked here may experience contention, so it is easy to cause values for this metric to emit by leaving a transaction open for a long time and contending with it using a second transaction.
         - `liveness.heartbeatfailures`: Number of failed node liveness heartbeats from this node
     - **See also**: NONE